SpiraMira/HybridMode-Public/README.md

   - [TimothyRLaMora734](https://github.com/TimothyRLaMora734)
   - [webg3](https://github.com/webg3)
   - [junebeetle](https://github.com/junebeetle)
 - All other members of the private repo (where the sausage is made...)
-I may have forgoten
+Sorry in advance if I forgot you...
 - See Additional Creds below

 ## Lovely Screen Shots